jipolanco/Circulation.jl/README.md

 To use this software, it is necessary to install Julia and the Julia packages needed for the software to run.
 Luckily, this is very easy to do thanks to Julia's built-in package manager.
-The installation should typically take less than 15 minutes on a normal desktop computer.
+The installation should take less than 15 minutes on a normal desktop computer.

 ### 1. Installing Julia